-- Saflok Mortise – This part of your Saflok is what fits into the hole on your door so that you can lock them securely when needed.
+Saflok Mortise – This part of your Saflok fits into the hole on your door, so you can lock them securely when needed.

-- The Saflock lock panel is the part of the Saflok that you see when you look at it from the outside of a door.
-This is where all of your locking and unlocking buttons are located on a Saflok device.
+The Saflock lock panel is part of the Saflok that you see when you look at it from the outside of a door.
+This is where all your locking and unlocking buttons are located on a Saflok device.

 Saflok lock error codes

-The Saflok error codes list all the errors the user can encounter while using Saflok.
+The Saflok error codes list all the errors users can encounter while using Saflok.